nathabuddhi/phiscord/README.md

 ### Details

-Made using Nextron (Typescript) as the framework and uses other libraries such as Lucide and Shadcn-UI.
+Made using Nextron (Typescript) as the framework and uses libraries such as Shadcn-UI.

 Type `npm run dev` in the terminal to run.